fghpdf/X-largest/README.md

 ### Top-X
 To find top-X values, we can use a heap.

-First, we will maintain a min heap of size X.
+First, we will maintain a min-heap of size X.

 Then, we can put elements into the heap.

-If the size of heap is bigger than X, we can remove the top element of heap.
+If the size of the heap is bigger than X, we can remove the top element of the heap.

-So the time complexity and space complexity depends on the size of heap.
+So the time complexity and space complexity depends on the size of the heap.

 | Complexity | Value    |
 |------------|----------|